DuPage County, Illinois: Music and theater

 DuPage also plays host to a rich local music scene.
 Some of the better-known bands to come out of the area include The Hush Sound, Lucky Boys Confusion, and Plain White T's.

 Oakbrook Terrace's Drury Lane Theatre is an important live theatre in DuPage County.
-The Tivoli Theatre, one of the first theaters in the United States to be equipped with sound, is still in use in Downers Grove.
+The Tivoli Theatre, one of the first theatres in the United States to be equipped with sound, is still in use in Downers Grove.
 In addition to showing movies, the Tivoli is home to several local performing arts groups.
+The McAninch Arts Center located on the Glen Ellyn campus of the College of DuPage also presents a variety of music, dance, theater and comedy year round both on its three indoor stages and its outdoor Lakeside Pavilion.

 Parks and recreation

 The Forest Preserve District of DuPage County owns and manages 25000 acre of prairies, woodlands and wetlands.
 More than 4 million visitors each year enjoy 60 forest preserves, 145 miles of trails, and five education centers.

 Local urban parks include Lombard's Lilacia Park, Naperville's Centennial Beach, Woodridge's Cypress Cove Family Aquatic Park and Wheaton's Cosley Zoo.
 Privately funded attractions include Lisle's Morton Arboretum.

 In the 1980s, DuPage County also had another major attraction, Ebenezer Floppen Slopper's Wonderful Water slides in Oakbrook Terrace, which today, stands abandoned and neglected.

 The Illinois Prairie Path, a 61 mi rail-to-trail multi-use path, runs through Cook, DuPage and Kane Counties.
 It intersects with the Great Western Trail at several points, as well as the Fox River Trail at a few points.

 DuPage golf courses include: Wheaton's Chicago Golf Club, Arrowhead Golf Club and Cantigny Golf courses; the Medinah Country Club; the Village Links and Glen Oak Country Club of Glen Ellyn; Addison's Oak Meadows; Oak Brook's Oak Brook Golf Club, Butler National Golf Club, and Butterfield Country Club; Wood Dale's Maple Meadows; Westmont's Green Meadows; Lisle's River Bend (9 holes); West Chicago's St. Andrews Golf & Country Club and Winfield's Klein Creek Golf Club, among others.